CS2103AUG2016-W09-C3/main/docs/UserGuide.md

     The index **must be a positive integer** `1`, `2`, `3`, ...<br>

 **Example**
-> * You accidentally miscount and marked the wrong task as done.
+> * You accidentally miscounted and marked the wrong task as done.
 Simply revert it with the following command: <br>
 >   `done 3 //whoops!`<br>
     `undone 3`